Approximately 3,500 truck accidents happen every year in our nation, according to the U.S. Department of Transportation.

 Trucking companies at times skimp on maintenance and or repairs.
 Trucking companies are business enterprises with a focus on the bottom-line; hence, maintenance and repairs can at times go unattended.
 A poorly maintained tractor trailer or truck can cause serious malfunctions that lead to accidents.
 For example, missing mirrors, worn brakes or bald tires can result in devastating accidents.

 Wheel blowouts on a truck are considerably more dangerous than wheel blowouts on a typical 4-wheel vehicle, as it can result in an immediate loss of control of the truck.
 This can cause flips, roll-overs, or even multi-car pile ups.

 Obstructed views, particularly from delivery trucks, limits the vision of oncoming traffic and pedestrians in the area.
 Whether these trucks are driving or parked on the side of the road, truck accidents from obstructed views can create dangerous driving conditions and obstacle courses, which may result in serious injuries or death.

-The premier attorneys at Michael Manoussos & Co PLLC represent victims of tractor-trailer and truck accident throughout New York State and the New York-Metro area.
+The premier attorneys at Michael Manoussos & Co PLLC represent victims of tractor-trailer and truck accidents throughout New York State and the New York-Metro area.
 Whether you were injured in a tractor-trailer or truck accident on the New York State Thruway, Long Island Expressway, Turnpikes, the Interstate Highways (I-95, I-80, I-81, I-84, I-78, I-86, I-87, I-88, I-90, etc.) in New York (downstate or upstate), or in transit to and from New Jersey, Pennsylvania, Connecticut, etc., please protect and preserve your rights and call Michael Manoussos & Co PLLC for high-caliber and aggressive representation.